EDUCE-UBC/educer/README.md

 - To add an image in tutorial.Rmd, you can now give the path to an `image.ext` in `inst/resources/images/` like so (you MUST include the first `/`):
 ![](/images/image.ext)
-- You can learn more about the helper function `setup_resources` with `?setup_resources` and add other paths to resources (css is already established)
+- You can learn more about the helper function `setup_resources` with `?setup_resources` and add other paths to resources (css is already established).